Complying with ERISA 404(c)

 Compliance with section 404(c) of ERISA protects plan fiduciaries from liability for losses that result from the investment decisions made by participants.
 Conversely, failure to comply with 404(c) could result in liability for losses due to poor investment decisions made by plan participants.
-To comply with some of the important requirements of 404(c), we encourage our clients to review and execute a formal 404(c) Policy Statement and Employee Notice and send the Notice at least annually to all employees.
-As your plan consultant, we assist you by providing you with a boiler plate template you can use for your plan.
-Contact your plan consultant for assistance.
+To comply with some of the important requirements of 404(c), you should execute a formal 404(c) policy statement and employee notice and send the notice at least annually to all employees.